mikemayer67/MJ2K/docs/source/j2klib/architecture.rst

 The first of the internal interfaces is a wrapper (*libj2k.so*) around the OpenJPEG library (*libopenjp2.so*).
 OpenJPEG is, strictly speaking, not a part of J2KLib.
 It must, however, be available as a dynamically linked library on whatever system J2KLib is to be used.
-There are two primary functions of the libj2k.so library: memory management and simplicification of the OpenJPEG API.
+Like OpenJPEG, libj2k.so is written in C and compiled as a dynamically linked library.
+It serves to main functions: memory management and simplicification of the OpenJPEG API.

 - Isolation of the J2KLib's python code from the issues of memory managment.